yolken/yolken-blog/site/pubs.md

 ## Academic

-Between 2004 and 2009, I was a Ph.D. student in the Stanford University
+Between 2004 and 2009, I was a PhD student in the Stanford University
 [Department of Management Science and Engineering](https://msande.stanford.edu/).